isaacbernat/presentations/optimise/final.md

 ???
 9Bn x speedup.
 The rewrite was well worth it :D

 Now calculating N=2^20 seems too easy.
-From now on the problem will be calculating 100k random N from 0 to N=2^20.
-To make the comparisons fair, the seed which calculates the random numbers will be the same for all versions, so efectively all versions will be tested against the same input
+From now on the problem we **will be calculating 100k random N from 0 to N=2^20**.
+To make the comparisons fair, the seed which calculates the random numbers will be the same for all versions, so efectively all versions will be tested against the **same input (seed)**.

 How can we top that?
 Terminating a loop early, when we know a condition will not be fulfilled is what this optimisation consists on.